mpoeter/xenium/README.md

 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Documentation](https://img.shields.io/badge/docs-doxygen-orange.svg)](https://mpoeter.github.io/xenium)

-xenium is a collection of concurrent data structures and memory reclamation algorithms.
+xenium is a header-only library that provides a collection of concurrent data structures and memory reclamation algorithms.
 The data structures are parameterized so that they can be used with various reclamation schemes (similar to how the STL allows customization of allocators).

+ * header only
+ * highly customizable
+ * no initialization code needed
+ * supports dynamic number of threads (no fixed compile time specification)

 The [documentation](https://mpoeter.github.io/xenium) provides more details.

-This project is based on the previous work in https://github.com/mpoeter/emr
+This project is based on my previous work in https://github.com/mpoeter/emr

-### Data Structures
+## Data Structures
 At the moment the number of provided data structures is rather small since the focus so far was on the reclamation schemes.
 However, the plan is to add several more data structures in the near future.